 We advise against employing the vast stretches of the ChromeOS developer mode, but if you’re genuinely trying to push your Chromebook to its limits, you must try it out at least once.

-The developer mode offers distinct changes to the operating system as a whole, but strictly in the sense that you become capable of installing other operating systems on your Chromebook.
+The developer mode offers distinct changes to the operating system as a whole, but strictly in the sense that you can install other operating systems on your Chromebook.

 This includes Windows 10, 11, Ubuntu, GalliumOS, and CloudReady, which have seamlessly transitioned into ChromeOS Flex.
-If this is something that piques your interest, do try this experimental-grade feature out and let us know how it goes down in the comments section.
+If this piques your interest, try this experimental-grade feature out and let us know how it goes down in the comments section.

-24. Turn on Night Light for better readability
+24. Turn on the Night Light for better readability

 It’s worth turning on the Night Light feature if you use your Chromebook late at night for reading purposes or anything of the like.
-Click on the Status Tray area and tap on “Night Light” to get it done.
+Click on the Status Tray area and tap “Night Light” to complete it.